Israel–Poland relations: Communist era

 From 1947 until the fall of its Soviet-installed Communist regime in 1989, Poland was a part of the Soviet Bloc and followed Soviet policy towards Israel.
 As part of the Bloc, on 29 November 1947 Poland voted in favor of the United Nations Partition Plan for Palestine, which led to the establishment of the state of Israel.
 On 19 May 1948, Poland also recognized Israel and established diplomatic relations.
 In September 1948, Israel opened a diplomatic mission in Warsaw.
-Poland continued to follow Soviet policy towards Israel.
 After 1951, relations with Israel deteriorated as the Soviet Union significantly increased its involvement in the Arab world.
 In June 1967, after the Six-Day War, Poland joined the Soviet Bloc in severing diplomatic relations with Israel.

 In May 1948, Polish-born David Ben-Gurion became Israel's first prime minister.

 In 1986, Poland initiated contacts with Israel, and both countries soon opened interest offices in the other country, and in 1988 an Israel-Poland Chamber of Commerce was formed.